- Top 9 Best Group 65 Battery On The Market 2021: Review & Buying Guide

 1. Know Your Battery Voltage

-if your car battery is healthy enough for regular usage, or If it’s only at 11 volts or weak (below 12 volts), it may need recharging before hitting the road again.
+If your car battery is healthy enough for regular usage, or If it’s only at 11 volts or weak (below 12 volts), it may need recharging before hitting the road again.
 You must always check the battery’s voltage first whenever there is a problem with its performance because low voltage can cause significant problems like stalling during acceleration and unexpected engine shut-off.

 When you check the voltage of your battery, make sure to check it when the car has been turned off for at least 10 minutes.
 The longer the car stays turned off, the more accurate your reading becomes since letting it sit for a while makes the electrolyte solution in each cell thicker.
 If this is not done, you would be getting an inaccurate reading of its strength.
+And know when to charge a car battery.

 2. Check Your Battery’s Electrolyte Level